capacitor-community/intune/website/docs/troubleshooting.md

 The full error is: `incompatible Gradle version detected.
 Use 7.1.3 or 7.2.2+.
 For details, see https://issuetracker.google.com/issues/232438924`
 This issue should be resolved in an upcoming version of Android Studio (Android Studio Dolphin 2021.3.1.11, yet to be released as of December 2022).

+## Client Side Errors

+### The account is licensed for intune but is not targeted with mam policy

+This can occur with the following scenarios:
+- The end user must have an Azure Active Directory (AAD) account.
+See Add users and give administrative permission to Intune to learn how to create Intune users in Azure Active Directory.
+- The end user must have a license for Microsoft Intune assigned to their Azure Active Directory account.
+See Manage Intune licenses to learn how to assign Intune licenses to end users.
+- The end user must belong to a security group that is targeted by an app protection policy.
+The same app protection policy must target the specific app being used.
+App protection policies can be created and deployed in the Intune console ([endpoint.microsoft.com](https://endpoint.microsoft.com/) > `Apps` > `App Protection Policies`).
+- The end user must sign into the app using their AAD account.

+## The operation could not be completed because the user is not licensed for MAM

+This error will occur if the user has logged in with the correct credentials but their user has not been assigned a license for inTune.

+You can assign a license to a user in [endpoint.microsoft.com](https://endpoint.microsoft.com/) > `Users` > Find the User > `Licenses`.